sarahmurraydev/kotlin-docs/src/main/kotlin/selfnotes/Vocab.md

 > piece of the UI and you should *not* modify one fragment from another

 ## G
+### Garbage Collection
+> Garbage collection refers to the automatic cleanup of objects that you'll no longer use.
+>
+> Ex: After `onDestroy()` is called, the system knows that those resources are discardable, and it starts cleaning up that memory.

 ## H
 ### Higher Order Functions